 Laser Surgery for Genital Warts

 A laser can be used to destroy genital warts.
 Laser surgery may be done in a doctor's office or clinic, a hospital, or an outpatient surgery center.
-Local or general anesthetic may be used depending on the number of warts to be removed or the size of the area to be treated.
-For women, abnormal cervical cell changes...
+Local or general anesthetic may be used.
+Which one you get depends on how many warts need treatment and the size of the area to be treated.

 Questions About Varicose Vein Treatment

 If you are considering a procedure or surgery for varicose veins, weigh the following before proceeding: How much do the exam and treatment cost, and how many treatments does the doctor think you will need?
 The cost of treatment can range from a few hundred to several thousand dollars, depending on how many...

 Discusses causes and symptoms of twisted, enlarged veins near the surface of the skin called varicose veins.
 Covers treatment with self-care, sclerotherapy, endovenous laser, and radiofrequency.
 Includes vein surgery called ligation and stripping.